Water, Water Every Hare: Plot

-After being displaced by a storm, Bugs Bunny finds himself in the castle of a mad scientist (a caricature of Boris Karloff).
-The mad scientist, needing a brain for his robot, orders his orange, hairy monster, Rudolph, to capture Bugs.
+After being displaced by a storm, Bugs Bunny finds himself in the castle of a mad scientist (a caricature of Boris Karloff), who needs a brain for his robot.
 Bugs awakens under a mummy, panics, and flees.
-The frustrated mad scientist sends Rudolph to retrieve him, promising a reward.
+The frustrated mad scientist sends his monster Rudolph to retrieve him, promising a reward.
 Bugs evades capture by impersonating a hairdresser and uses dynamite as curlers, leaving Rudolph bald.

 Enraged, Rudolph chases Bugs to a chemical storage room.
 Bugs uses vanishing fluid to turn invisible and torments Rudolph, eventually shrinking him with reducing oil.
-The tiny Rudolph leaves through a mouse hole, throws out the mouse, and closes the door that has the message "I quit".
-The mouse quotes "I quit too".
+The tiny Rudolph leaves through a mouse hole, throws out the mouse, and closes the door which sports the message "I quit!".
+The mouse says in response to this "I quit too!", as he tosses a bottle of hard liquor away.

 Invisible Bugs celebrates, but the mad scientist makes him visible again with "Hare Restorer".
 While noting that he shouldn't have sent a monster to do a man's job, the mad scientist demands Bugs' brain.
 Bugs refuses and the scientist accidentally releases ether fumes, incapacitating them both.
 In a slow-motion chase, Bugs trips the scientist, who falls asleep.

 Bugs, still in slow motion, prances away but trips and falls asleep in a stream that returns him to his flooded hole.
-Waking up underwater, he thinks it was a nightmare until the miniature Rudolph rows by quoting "Oh yeah, we'll that's what you think", leaving Bugs bewildered.
+Waking up underwater, he thinks it was a nightmare until the miniature Rudolph rows by quoting "Oh yeah?
+That's what you think!", leaving Bugs bewildered.